OldDriverXu/HappyLucky-UI/example/docs/forms.md

 title: Forms
 ---

 Style individual form controls and utilize common layouts.
+We reset several elements' default styles for cross browser consistency and easier manipulation later.

 <div class="flash">
-  <strong>Heads up!</strong> Forms need some reworking to clean up the specificity and required markup.
-We'll get to that soon!
+  <strong>Heads up!</strong> We focus on mobile device, so the 'width' of `input` and `select` tags are set to '100%' and 'div'.
 </div>

 ## Contents